ontop/ontop-examples/ekaw-tutorial-2016/session2/uri-templates.md

 ```
 Look at the SQL query, it should be very long.
 It suffers from the exponential blowup that we mentioned during the talk.
+Note that the first query also suffers from an exponential blowup but the latter is less important and thus less sensible on our small dataset.

 ## Canonical URIs